-- Special requirements for the following majors: Architecture, Performing Arts, Secondary Education, Elementary Education, Graphic Design Communication, Creative Writing and Visual Arts
+- Special requirements for the following majors: Architecture, Performing Arts, Secondary Education, Elementary Education, or Visual Arts

 - Students applying for financial aid should file the FAFSA (Federal & State Aid) by February 1.
 Please note the FAFSA is available online on October 1